Sports Medicine | Isolated Usually Non-Operative | Combined Injuries Need Surgery | PLC Assessment Critical

 Lateral Collateral Ligament (LCL) injuries are uncommon in isolation but frequently occur as part of complex multi-ligament knee injuries.
 The LCL is the primary static stabilizer against varus stress at the knee, working in concert with the posterolateral corner structures.

-- Isolated LCL injuries are rare (2% of knee ligament injuries) - most occur with PLC/cruciate damage
+- Isolated LCL injuries are rare - most lateral-sided injuries occur with PLC and/or cruciate damage

 - Sports-related: Contact sports (rugby, AFL, American football), skiing